mongodb/js-bson/docs/upgrade-to-v5.md

 }
 ```

-Any code that use the two number argument style of constructing a Timestamp will need to be migrated to one of the supported constructors.
+Any code that uses the two number argument style of constructing a `Timestamp` will need to be migrated to one of the supported constructors.
 We recommend using the `{ t: number; i: number }` style input, representing the timestamp and increment respectively.

 ```typescript
 // in 4.x BSON